aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Struct `MutationEvent`

 Contains the mutated fields name.
-This makes the life of indexers easier, so that they can directly understand the behavior in a writeset.
+This makes the life of indexers easier, so that they can<br/> directly understand the behavior in a writeset.

 <pre><code>struct MutationEvent has drop, store<br/></code></pre>